History of Slovakia: Austro-Hungarian Compromise of 1867

 The Slovaks achieved some results.
-One of the greatest of these occurred with the election success in 1906, when, despite continued oppression, seven Slovaks managed to get seats in the Assembly.
+One of the greatest of these was the election success in 1906, when, despite continued oppression, seven Slovaks managed to get seats in the Assembly.
 This success alarmed the government, and increased what was regarded by Slovaks as its oppressive measures.
 Magyarization achieved its climax with a new education act known as the Apponyi Act, named after education minister Count Albert Apponyi.
-The new act stipulated that the teaching of Hungarian, as one of the subjects, must be included in the curriculum of non-state owned four years elementary schools in the frame-work of the compulsory schooling, as a condition for the non-state owned schools to receive state-financing.
+The new act stipulated that the teaching of Hungarian must be included as a subject in the curriculum of non-state-owned four years elementary schools in the framework of compulsory schooling, as a condition for those schools to receive state financing.
 Non-government organizations such as the Upper Hungary Magyar Educational Society supported Magyarization at a local level.

-Ethnic tension intensified when 15 Slovaks were killed during a riot on occasion of the consecration of a new church at Černová / Csernova near Rózsahegy / Ružomberok (see Černová tragedy).
+Ethnic tension intensified when 15 Slovaks were killed during a riot on the occasion of the consecration of a new church at Černová / Csernova near Rózsahegy / Ružomberok (see Černová tragedy).
 The local inhabitants wanted the popular priest and nationalist politician Andrej Hlinka to consecrate their new church.
 Hlinka contributed significantly to the construction of the church, but his bishop Alexander Párvy suspended him from his office and from exercising all clerical functions because of Hlinka's involvement in the national movement.
-This raised a wave of solidarity with Hlinka from across all today's Slovakia.
-The villagers tried to achieve a compromise solution and to cancel the suspensions or to postpone consecration until the Holy See decides about the Hlinka's case.
-Párvy refused to consent and appointed ethnic Slovak dean Martin Pazúrik for the task.
-Pazúrik, as well as Hlinka, was active in the election campaign but supported Hungarian and Magyarone politicians and continuously adopted anti-Slovak attitude.
-The church had to be consecrated by force with the police assistance.
-Given where the event occurred, all 15 local gendarmes who participated in the subsequent tragedy had Slovak origin.
-In the stress situation, the gendarmes shot dead 15 protesters among a crowd of app.
-300–400 villagers who tried to avoid the priests' convoy to enter their village.
+This resulted in a wave of solidarity with Hlinka across all today's Slovakia.
+The villagers tried to achieve a compromise solution and to cancel the suspensions or to postpone consecration until the Holy See decided about the Hlinka case.
+Párvy refused to consent, and appointed ethnic Slovak dean Martin Pazúrik for the task.
+Pazúrik, as well as Hlinka, were active in the election campaign but supported Hungarian and Magyarone politicians and continuously adopted an anti-Slovak attitude.
+The church had to be consecrated by force, with police assistance.
+Given where the event occurred, all 15 local gendarmes who participated in the subsequent tragedy were of Slovak origin.
+In the stress situation, the gendarmes shot dead 15 protesters among a crowd of about 300–400 villagers who tried to avoid the priests' convoy to enter their village.
 All this added to Slovak estrangement from and resistance to Hungarian rule, and the incident raised international attention on violation of national rights of non-Hungarian minorities.